-Issues I encountered then ranged from disparate pay for the same work and condescending treatment from a male colleague – more subtle today, but not so different from then.
+Issues I encountered then ranged from disparate pay for the same work as my male colleague and condescending treatment from another male colleague – more subtle today, but not so different from then.

 After a summer internship, I took a reporting job at a daily newspaper in south Arkansas as did one of my college classmates who happened to be a man.
 Our resumes were almost identical.
 We both majored in journalism .
 We both were student editors of our college newspaper.
 As a teenager, I also had held two part-time journalism jobs.